L4Re/curl/lib/contrib/docs/VULN-DISCLOSURE-POLICY.md

   [SECURITY-ADVISORY](https://curl.se/dev/advisory.html) for help on creating the advisory.

-- Request a CVE number from HackerOne
+- Request a CVE Id for the issue. curl is a CNA (CVE Numbering Authority) and can request its own numbers.

 - Update the "security advisory" with the CVE number.